-The University of Auckland has positioned itself as a leader in outbound student mobility for New Zealand.
-Our participation rate in learning abroad is presently over 20%, which compares well to the aggregate of our New Zealand peer institutions at 8.5% (Studymove consultants, 2018).
+We recognise the value of the resources developed by those more advanced in enabling students of diverse backgrounds to participate in learning abroad and wish to model the practices developed to be able to promote and advocate learning abroad opportunities for our Māori students.
+We need to invest in our team so that they can successfully adapt and sensitively manage student participation.
+Our participation rate in learning abroad is presently over 20%, which compares well to the aggregate of our New Zealand peer institutions at 8.5% (Huckle, Ramirez 2019).
 Māori students represent 5.6% of those who study abroad at undergraduate level at the University of Auckland.